restify/node-restify/4TO5GUIDE.md

 ```

 ### server.on('NotFound', ...)
+### server.on('MethodNotAllowed', ...)
+### server.on('VersionNotAllowed', ...)
+### server.on('UnsupportedMediaType', ...)

-restify's `NotFound` has now been normalized to act like other error events.
+restify's error events for these four types of errors have now been normalized
+to act like other error events.
+Previously, listening to these events would
-Previously, the `NotFound` event required you to send a response, or else it
-would hang.
-It has now been normalized along with the error events:
+require you to send a response.
+It has now been normalized to work like the
+other error events:

 ```js
 server.on('NotFound', function(req, res, err, cb) {